 A more expensive choice from Puerto Villamil, Isla Isabela: a day trip to Los Tuneles (approx. US$60 per person)

-Here’s a video showcasing a couple of these snorkelling spots as well as a few others.
+Inspired to visit the Galapagos Islands?
+Here’s what you need to pack for your Galapagos trip.
+Also, check out this video showcasing a couple of these snorkelling spots as well as a few others.

 Discover South America